vbezhenar/vbezhenar.github.io/_drafts/start-typescript-node-project.md

 Prettier is another indispensable tool for any JavaScript or TypeScript project for consistent codestyle.

-While Prettier provides good defaults out of the box, I still prefer to congiure one little thing where Prettier lacks consistency. `trailingComma` option forces Prettier to always use trailing commas whenever appropriate.
+While Prettier provides good defaults out of the box, I still prefer to configure one little thing where Prettier lacks consistency. `trailingComma` option forces Prettier to always use trailing commas whenever appropriate.

 ```sh
 npm install --save-dev 'prettier'